 Fan falls from stands at Pittsburgh's PPG Paints Arena during Penguins-Blues game

-A fan suffered life-threatening injuries after falling from the stands at PPG Paints Arena during Monday's game between the Pittsburgh Penguins and the St Louis Blues, Pittsburgh Public Safety said.
+A fan suffered life-threatening injuries when he fell from the stands at PPG Paints Arena during Monday night's game between the Pittsburgh Penguins and the St. Louis Blues, Pittsburgh Public Safety said.

 The man fell from the 200 level, hitting another person in the suite level below before falling to the 100 level, Pittsburgh Public Safety said in a post on Facebook.
-The person who fell was taken to a hospital in Pittsburgh with their life-threatening injuries, officials said.
+The man who fell was taken to a hospital in Pittsburgh with life-threatening injuries, officials said.

 The fall happened during the first period on Monday, and play did not stop at any point.
 First responders were called to the arena around 7:15 p.m., officials said.